cloudspinners/website-stack/README.md

 # What is this

-Website-stack is a reference infrastructure project that demonstrates how to use the cloudspin framework to build, deliver, and manage infrastructure.
-The infrastructure defined in this project is a simple implementation of static website hosting on an AWS S3 bucket.
-Also see [cloudspin-examples.com](https://github.com/cloudspinners/website-cloudspin.xyz) as an example of a website that can be hosted on infrastructure provided by this stack.
+Website-stack is an infrastructure code project for managing a simple static website hosting setup on an AWS S3 bucket.
+It's designed as a demonstration of how to use the cloudspin tooling to manage infrastructure as composable stacks.

 *NOTE:* _This is not a ready-to-use project, it's more like an executable cocktail napkin that I'm using to sketch out ideas for building, testing, and delivering infrastructure projects._